interfaced/cutejs-intellij-plugin/README.md

 * Syntax highlighting
 * Blocks folding
-* Go-to-template by JS references
+* Line-marker for template references (with ability to go-to template)
 * Go-to-declaration by references in template

 ## Install